 Dr. Bach completed his undergraduate studies at Harvard University and his medical studies at the University of Minnesota and the University of Chicago Harris School.
 He is triple board-certified having completed a residency in internal medicine at Johns Hopkins University followed by a fellowship in pulmonary and critical care medicine at the University of Chicago and Johns Hopkins.
 While at the University of Chicago, he was a Robert Wood Johnson Foundation Clinical Scholar.
 Dr. Bach has been a faculty member of Memorial Sloan Kettering’s Department of Epidemiology and Biostatistics since 1998, and a Senior Scholar at the International Agency for Research on Cancer since 2008.
 He is a member of the National Academy of Medicine.

-Ms. Kaltenboeck is the program director of the Center for Health Policy and Outcomes and the Drug Pricing Lab at Memorial Sloan Kettering Cancer Center.
+Ms. Kaltenboeck is the program director of the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 Her work focuses on the development and application of value-based pricing methods, as well as policies that foster rational and sustainable drug pricing.

 Prior to joining MSKCC, Ms. Kaltenboeck spent 10 years consulting on health economics and outcomes research, as well as pricing and market access for pharmaceutical and diagnostic products.
 An alumna of both Analysis Group and IMS Consulting Group, the scope of her work spans the US, EU5, and emerging economies.
 She has published numerous articles in peer-reviewed scientific and policy journals.